catenare/devnotes/docs/index.md

 * 20 Nov 2017
     * Trying to play with OBS - Open Source screen capturing software.
 Might be good for creating screen recordings.
 Will be text based rather than talking.

+* 05 March 2018
+  * Cleaning up my notes a little.
+Have many duplicates and some out of date.
+Plus, want to make sure current notes are included.